Nora Bayes: Early career

-By late 1900, Helen Cohan, the mother of George M. Cohan, saw her performing in vaudeville in Chicago.
+By late 1900, Helen Cohan, the mother of George M. Cohan, saw Bayes performing vaudeville in Chicago.
 Bayes joined a touring company, performing in St Louis, Missouri and then California, before she decided to advance her career further and moved with her husband to New York City.
-She grew in popularity as a comic actress and singer, and in 1902 started performing Harry Von Tilzer's song, "Down Where the Wurzburger Flows", which she performed at the Orpheum Theatre in Brooklyn and which became her first big popular success.
+She grew in popularity as a comic actress and singer, and in 1902 started performing Harry Von Tilzer's song, "Down Where the Wurzburger Flows", which she performed at the Orpheum Theatre in Brooklyn and which became her first big success.

-Over the next few years, she performed in increasingly prestigious theatres in New York, toured the country, and between 1904 and 1907 made several tours in Europe.
+Over the next few years, Bayes performed in increasingly prestigious theatres in New York, toured the country, and between 1904 and 1907 made several tours of Europe.
 She first performed in London in December 1905, and was an immediate success.
 After returning to the United States, she performed regularly on B. F. Keith's theatre circuit.
 She and Gressing divorced in 1907, and soon afterwards she was approached by impresario Florenz Ziegfeld to star in a new theatre show, The Follies of 1907.

 The show, soon retitled The Ziegfeld Follies, was a huge success and established Bayes' status, making her one of the highest paid female performers in the world.
+Ziegfeld contributed to her fame by telling the press falsely that Bayes lived on nothing but lollypops to keep her figure trim.

-In 1908, she married fellow performer Jack Norworth, and the couple became media celebrities.
-They performed together, and were credited with co-writing the hit song "Shine On, Harvest Moon", included in the Ziegfeld Follies of 1908, along with several songs in the show.
+In 1908, Bayes married fellow performer Jack Norworth, and the couple became media celebrities.
+They performed together, and were credited with co-writing the hit song "Shine On, Harvest Moon", included in the Ziegfeld Follies of 1908, along with several other songs in the show.
 Bayes was the star performer, commanding a much higher salary than Norworth, and sometimes challenging the authority of theatre managers and promoters.
-She walked out of the Ziegfeld Follies of 1909 because of a disagreement with Ziegfeld over the billing of new rising star Sophie Tucker; Ziegfeld then took legal action against Bayes for breach of contract, which prevented her performing in other theatres for some months.
+She walked out of the Ziegfeld Follies of 1909 because of a disagreement with Ziegfeld over the billing of a rising new star named Sophie Tucker; Ziegfeld then sued Bayes for breach of contract, which prevented her performing in other theatres for several months.

 She and Norworth returned to the vaudeville circuit, in the show Miss Innocence, and commanded an even higher salary than before.
 "Critics noted that Bayes succeeded through her lush singing voice, her sensitivity to her audience’s tastes and her willingness to make fun of herself, including jokes about her Jewish background and her failed marriages."
 In 1910, they appeared together in Lew Fields' show, The Jolly Bachelors.